jouni/j-elements/docs/pages/prototypes/popup.md

   order: 51
 ---

 A mixin class that can be used to create components that have a popup.
-A click event from within the main element shows the popup.
-Use `slot="trigger"` to mark a dedicated trigger element.
+Use `slot="trigger"` to mark the trigger element.
+Clicking on the trigger element toggles the popup.

-The popup is placed below and aligned with the leading edge of the anchoring element (the first element inside the main element).
-Depending on the size of the popup and the available space around the anchoring element, the popup may also be placed above and aligned with the trailing edge of the anchoring element.
+The popup is placed below and aligned with the leading edge of the trigger element.
+Depending on the size of the popup and the available space around the trigger element, the popup may also be placed above and aligned with the trailing edge of the trigger element.

 <render-example></render-example>